Youngdam06/OpenResearch-api/README.md

 ```
 To try this API, you can start with the Free plan on RapidAPI.

-1. Open the OpenResearch API page on RapidAPI (link page below).
+1. Open the OpenResearch API page on RapidAPI (link page are above & below).

 2. Subscribe using the Free plan (no payment needed).